Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 2. Alcohol May Worsen Gastrointestinal Issues

-When using Ozempic, some people experience side effects like nausea, vomiting, and digestive problems; drinking alcohol doesn’t make these symptoms any better.
+When using semaglutide, some people experience side effects like nausea, vomiting, and digestive problems; drinking alcohol doesn’t make these symptoms any better.
 Instead, alcohol can irritate the lining of your stomach as it passes through the digestive tract and into your bloodstream, worsening symptoms like nausea, vomiting, or diarrhea.

-While semaglutide’s intestinal side effects are worse when starting the medication and after dosage increases and usually get better with time, if your healthcare provider has allowed you occasional drinks, it’s important to avoid alcohol until your body gets used to the medication.
+While semaglutide’s intestinal side effects are worse when starting the medication and after dosage increases, and usually get better with time, if your healthcare provider has allowed you occasional drinks, it’s important to avoid alcohol until your body gets used to the medication.

 When you’re ready to drink, do so in moderation.
 The Dietary Guidelines for Americans define moderate drinking as up to one drink per day for women and up to two per day for men.